Best Gluten Free Beers

 Brewed By Neff Brewing In Oklahoma

 It’s time for dessert!
 Today’s taste test is for the Astronaut Cookies Oatmeal Stout brewed by Neff Brewing in Tulsa, Oklahoma.
-Neff Brewing (formerly New Era Fine Fermentations) is Oklahoma’s only dedicated gluten free brewery, and they’re one of the newest additions to this list.
+Neff Brewing (formerly New Era Fine Fermentations) is Oklahoma’s only dedicated gluten free brewery, and one of the few scattered across the midwest.

 Astronaut Cookies Oatmeal Stout has a 5% ABV and 33 IBU.
-I’m pouring it from a 32 oz. crowler can.
+When I originally reviewed this beer, I was pouring it from a 32 oz. crowler can.
+But this time I’m pouring it from a 12 ounce can, which is how they’re currently packaged over at Neff.
 Before we continue to the taste test, I want to share the mouth-watering description Neff Brewing released alongside this stout.

 Dark roasted rice and chocolate millet malts along with a healthy amount of toasted oats make this beer taste like a dark chocolate chip cookie that was freshly dipped into the Milky Way.